 This was the story, The Robots of Death, in which Baker casually offered Jelly Babies, his favorite candy, to the very unamused Borg while there were renegade robots killing people onboard.
 Jelly Babies are like gummy bears but people-shaped.

-(We still haven’t finished watching the four-part story yet, and so I don’t know if the Doctor is going to make it out of this one… I’m trying to stay optimistic about the whole thing.)
+(We still haven’t finished watching the four-part story yet.
+So I don’t know if the Doctor is going to make it out of this one… I’m trying to stay optimistic about the whole thing.)

 When we started the show, David said, “This was the second episode that I snuck downstairs to watch after my parents forbade me to do it.”